apache/pulsar/site2/docs/security-tls-transport.md

 ### Certificate authority

 1. Create the certificate for the CA. You can use CA to sign both the broker and client certificates.
 This ensures that each party will trust the others.
-You should store CA in a very secure location (ideally completely disconnected from networks, air gapped, and fully encrypted).
+You should store CA in a very secure location (ideally completely disconnected from networks, air-gapped, and fully encrypted).

 2. Entering the following command to create a directory for your CA, and place [this openssl configuration file](https://github.com/apache/pulsar/tree/master/site2/website/static/examples/openssl.cnf) in the directory.
 You may want to modify the default answers for company name and department in the configuration file.
 Export the location of the CA directory to the environment variable, CA_HOME.
 The configuration file uses this environment variable to find the rest of the files and directories that the CA needs.